Songmu/p5-App-CPANGhq/README.md

 # DESCRIPTION

-App::CPANGhq is to clone module sources with `ghq`.
+App::CPANGhq is to clone module sources with [ghq](https://github.com/motemen/ghq).

 This is a backend module of [cpan-ghq](http://search.cpan.org/perldoc?cpan-ghq).